agorago/wego/README.md

-# WEGO
+# WeGO

 A Micro Services Framework

 # Introduction

-WEGO is a flexible (yet opinionated) framework that is suitable for rapid development of micro services.
+WeGO is a flexible (yet opinionated) framework that is suitable for rapid development of micro services.
 The GOLANG architect has a few important responsibilities:
 1. Make a choice from various frameworks that exist in the GO LANG ecosystem.
 2. Standardize them and